Blog in 01 2015.

 Aside from making trouble for foreigners, idioms also tell us something interesting about the way we use language.

 The fact that they’re so common around the world suggests they’re crucial to how we communicate.
-(Our pal Steven Pinker says we know as many idioms as we do common words in his book The Stuff Of Thought.)

 But isn’t that odd, when the definition of an idiom is ‘a phrase whose meaning isn’t clear from the words in it’?
 Why do we spend so much time using language deliberately designed to be illogical?